 Tide tables and solunar tables for sport fishers in Hammond.
 Find out the forecast for high tides and low tides before setting out to fish, and other fishing-related data such as the lunar phase, tidal coefficient, sun and moon rising and setting times, hours of maximum fish activity, weather conditions in Hammond ...

 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

 The lunar phase is a Waning Crescent.
-Today we have 14 hours and 4 minutes of sun.
-The solar transit is at 1:13 pm and the length of time the moon will be visible will be 11 hours and 37 minutes.
+Today we had 10 hours and 42 minutes of sun.
+The solar transit was at 1:00 pm and the length of time the moon will be visible will be 13 hours and 4 minutes.

 The solunar fishing calendar in Hammond tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are: